Esri/storymap-swipe/README.md

 # Swipe

-A storytelling template that enables users to view and compare two layers of a web map or two web maps using a vertical bar or a spy glass.
+A storytelling template that enables users to reveal a layer of a web map or another web map using a vertical bar or a spy glass.
 This is a new version of the popular swipe template that provide a better experience on smartphone and an interactive builder on ArcGIS Online, see [what's new](#whats-new).